 With wedding season coming up, brides and grooms-to-be may be feeling the pinch with all the planning and spending they’re doing for their big days ahead.
 Having a tight budget or wanting to save money on your wedding does not have to compromise the quality of your wedding!
-Here are some tips to plan your wedding without breaking your bank, so that you’re not stressed over your big fabulous day (and so you still have some money for the honeymoon)!
+Here are some ways not to go broke this wedding season and still enjoy a great wedding.
+These tips will help you plan your wedding without breaking your bank, so that you’re not stressed over your big fabulous day (and so you still have some money for the honeymoon)!

 1. Have a plan and set a budget